What is AARRR framework?

 Do your prospective buyers come back & re-visit your product or service over time?

 If you are a product based business, are they revisiting your product once they have signed up for a free trial?
 If they are, which features are they using vs not using?
-This provides your prompts to figure out the why behind certain product features not being used by your target audience.
+This provides your prompts to figure out why certain product features are not being used by your target audience.

 4. Referral